mongodb/docs-realm/source/includes/dotnet-implement-interface.rst

    :dotnet-sdk:`AsymmetricObject <reference/Realms.AsymmetricObject.html>`
    base classes.
 This approach to SDK model definition is still supported, but does not include new features such as the :ref:`nullability annotations
    <sdks-required-optional-property>`.
-In a future SDK release, the
+These base classes will be
-   base classes will become deprecated.
+   deprecated in a future SDK release.
 You should use the interfaces for any new classes that you write and should consider migrating your existing classes.